JoshuaWaldron215/DevOps-ToDoListApp/README.md

     signup.html:
         Allows for users to create a new account.

+    login.html
+        Login now shows a clean success message and auto-redirect after a second.

 Additional Info:
     More features will be included in a sprints 4-5.